thecmdrunner/quick-vm/docs/diy-vm.md

 # 🛸 DIY From Scratch

-If you want to go through the process of making a VM all by yourself, this section is for you.
+**UPDATE:** Windows 11 will be supported once Microsoft releases an official ISO in early 2022.

-This guide works regardless of your distribution.
+If you want to go adjust every little aspect of the VM to suit your needs, this section is for you.
+This guide works regardless of your Linux distribution.

 NOTE: Using a recent version of Windows is recommended (anything after 20H1 or May 2020) as older revisions are known to have some issues, and hence are not mentioned in this guide.